orthdron/subatic/README.md

    (Optional: You can reuse the first key if applicable.)

 7. **Make the Bucket Public**
-   Connect a domain to the bucket for public access.
+   Connect a domain / IP address to the bucket for public access.

 8. **(Optional) Set CORS Policy if Using Cloudflare R2**
    Use the following CORS configuration for your R2 bucket: